lupyuen/lupyuen.github.io/src/touch.md

 -   __y__: Y Coordinate of the Touch Point (0 to 239)

 And sets the remaining fields to 0.

+_What about Touch Gestures?
+Like swiping and scrolling?_

+__Touch Gestures__ are supported in the CST816S Driver for PineTime InfiniTime. [(See this)](https://github.com/InfiniTimeOrg/InfiniTime/blob/develop/src/drivers/Cst816s.cpp#L80-L94)

+Someday we might support Touch Gestures in our NuttX Driver.

 ## Read Touch Data